datawire/forge/docs/docs/reference/customize-container-builds.md

   +---module/src/...
 ```

-For example, given the service illustrated above, forge will (by
+For example, given the service illustrated above, Forge will (by
 default) build two containers with the following docker commands:

 ```sh